clinton825/Web-App-Movies-Assignments/README.md

 5. **Movie Details**: Offers in-depth details about a selected movie, including cast, reviews, and personalized recommendations.
 6. **Favorites**: Allows users to save and view their favorite movies.
 7. **Search Movies**: Enables users to search for specific movies by title using a dynamic search bar.
-8. **Sort Movies**: Provides options to sort movies by popularity, release date, or rating.
+8. **Filter Movies**: Lets users filter movies by genre to refine their browsing experience.
-9. **Filter Movies**: Lets users filter movies by genre to refine their browsing experience.
+9. **Home Page "Add to Favorites"**: On the home page, users can add movies to their favorites with a single click.
+Favorites are stored locally using browser storage, ensuring they persist even after the app is rebuilt or refreshed
 ### 🧑‍🎤 People Features
 10. **Popular People**: Features well-known actors, directors, and other personalities in the industry.
 11. **Actor Details**: Provides detailed profiles of actors, directors, and other personalities, including biographies and images.